 With global warming, environmental issues, animal welfare and public health being more urgent than ever, it’s no wonder many people are switching to a vegan, vegetarian or flexitarian diet, and tech moguls and celebrities are taking note by investing in plant-based start-ups.

 The plant-based market has boomed in the last few years, with demand – and offer – skyrocketing.

 In 2019 the plant-based food sector grew by 11% (whilst the overall food market grew by 2%) and in 2020 was worth $15.4 billion.

 In 202043% of overall plant-based meat was sold in Europe, according to the Good Food Institute, and its global value was of $4.2 billion, up 800 million from the previous year.

-In June former Manchester United footballer Chris Smalling invested in Spanish vegan meat brand Heura, after investing in Food Matters Live 2020 Awards winner plant-based company THIS.
+Former Manchester United footballer Chris Smalling launched the VC firm ForGood earlier this year, which invests exclusively in start-ups and entrepreneurs that are tackling urgent environmental challenges.
+The firm has already backed several big names in food, including allplants and Matthew Kenney Cuisine.
+In June 2021 Smalling invested in Spanish vegan meat brand Heura, after investing in Food Matters Live 2020 Awards winner plant-based company THIS.

 Through his company Marcy Venture Partners (MVP) rapper Jay Z recently backed dairy-free cheese brand Misha’s Kind Foods, just one of several of the music mogul’s investment in vegan companies.